Lawrence Bossidy

-Lawrence Arthur "Larry" Bossidy (born March 5, 1935) is an American author and retired businessman.
-He served as CEO of AlliedSignal (later Honeywell) in the 1990s, prior to which he spent more than 30 years rising through executive positions at General Electric.
+Lawrence Arthur Bossidy (March 5, 1935 – July 22, 2025) was an American businessman and author.
+He was CEO of AlliedSignal (later Honeywell) in the 1990s.
+Before that, he spent over 30 years rising through executive positions at General Electric.

 Early life and education

-Bossidy was born in Pittsfield, Massachusetts, on March 5, 1935, and has a twin brother, Tom Bossidy.
-Bossidy worked at the family shoe store growing up, had dreams of being a Major League Baseball pitcher, and once had a summer job of pitching baseball for a college league team in Quebec, Canada.
-When Bossidy was a senior in high school he had a 95+ mph fastball, and a scout offered Bossidy a $40,000 contract to pitch for the Detroit Tigers.
-However, when the scout came to Bossidy's house with a check, Bossidy's mother wouldn't let him in the house, insisting that Bossidy finish his studies at Colgate University.
+Bossidy was born in Pittsfield, Massachusetts, on March 5, 1935, and had a twin brother, Tom Bossidy.
+Bossidy worked at the family shoe store growing up, had dreams of being a Major League Baseball pitcher, and once had a summer job pitching baseball for a college league team in Quebec, Canada.
+When Bossidy was a high school senior, he had a 95+ mph fastball, and a scout offered him a $40,000 contract to pitch for the Detroit Tigers.
+However, when the scout came to Bossidy's house with a check, his mother would not let him in, insisting that Bossidy finish his studies at Colgate University.
 While at Colgate, he helped lead them to the 1955 College World Series; in 2009, Bossidy was inducted into their sports hall of fame.

 Bossidy graduated from Colgate in 1957 with a B.A. in economics.
 He was a member of the Mu chapter of Delta Kappa Epsilon fraternity at Colgate.
 Bossidy was later conferred a Doctorate of Humane Letters from Colgate.